 11:00 - 12:00 - EU literary tourism: untapped potential

-The session will begin with a description of the EU Interreg NPA funded Spot-Lit Project and how it is breaking new ground in this new and emerging cultural sector.
-This will be followed by short presentations from the project regions highlighting the untapped potential of literary tourism in the EU and the various ways in which literary tourism businesses have been supported through the project to cooperate and collaborate, in spite of the various challenges of Brexit and the global pandemic.
+The session began with a brief description of the EU Interreg NPA funded Spot-Lit Project and how it is breaking new ground in this new and emerging cultural sector.
+This was followed by short presentations from the project regions highlighting the untapped potential of literary tourism in the EU and the various ways in which literary tourism businesses have been supported through the project to cooperate together.

 14:15 - 15:15 - Closing ceremony of the Cohesion and Cooperation week